Re-imagining the Hardy-Weinberg Law: Another proof along old lines

 The Yule's paradox [Yul] (or Simpson's paradox) refers to the phenomenon that relationships between variables in subgroups can be reversed when the subgroups are combined.
 In particular, two variables can be conditionally independent in all subgroups, but unconditionally dependent.
-From this perspective, the Hardy-Weinberg Law is a ``counter-example'': $M$ and $F$ are conditionally independent given any mating type, but they are unconditionally independent.
+From this perspective, allelic independence is a ``counter-example'': $M$ and $F$ are conditionally independent given any mating type, but they are independent.
 This is a clue to the existence of a simple proof.

-In the old proof, gametic independence is inferred from (\ref{hwe}); for a proof, see [Edw]. \\
+Let a square matrix $D$ represent a joint distribution, i.e., all entries are positive numbers summing to 1.
+Denote the $h$-th row sum as $d_{h+}$, and the $\ell$-th column sum as $d_{+\ell}$; these represent the marginal distributions.
+We say that $D$ is multiplicative if for every $h$ and $\ell$, $d_{h\ell} = d_{h+} d_{+\ell}$.
+Thus, $D$ is multiplicative if and only if the random variables are independent.

+In the case of two alleles, consider the mating type $a_1a_1 \times a_1a_2$, i.e., the mother is $a_1a_1$ and the father is $a_1a_2$.
+By Mendel's First Law, $M$ must be $a_1$, while $F$ is equally likely to be $a_1$ or $a_2$.
+Their joint distribution is at row 1 and column 2 of Table 1, denoted by $J_{12}$. $J_{12}$ is multiplicative, so $M$ and $F$ are independent for this mating type.
+More generally, $M$ and $F$ are independent for every mating type, i.e., every matrix in Table 1 is multiplicative.